-Budgeted cost: £ 640.00
+Budgeted cost: £ 100.00

-Activity Evidence that supports this approach Challenge number(s) addressed Nurture Lunch Club Evidence from pupils, parents, staff and data shows that the impact of our nurture 'Lunch Club' run by our Inclusion lead has positive impact on the well-being and confidence of identified pupils.
-2 Curriculum enriching opportunities Skills and experiences, such as swimming, enhances our curriculum and are integral to it.
+Activity Evidence that supports this approach Challenge number(s) addressed Curriculum enriching opportunities Skills and experiences, such as swimming, enhances our curriculum and are integral to it.
 They help to build confidence and self-esteem in pupils, They also have a positive impact on mental health.
-1 2 Extra Curricular Activities Engagement and inclusion in a variety of extra-curricular activities (including the opportunity to use the After School Club for identified reasons, support with participation in residential experience) has a positive impact on the 'cultural capital' and socialisation opportunities for more vulnerable pupils 3
+1. 2.
+Extra Curricular Activities Engagement and inclusion in a variety of extra-curricular activities (including the opportunity to use the After School Club for identified reasons, support with participation in residential experience) has a positive impact on the 'cultural capital' and socialisation opportunities for more vulnerable pupils 3.

-Total budgeted cost: £ 4910
+Total budgeted cost: £ 1385